-I’m excited to share with you the wisdom of Krystal of Simple Finance Mom today!
-She has some great ideas for frugal family travel that I know you’ll enjoy!
-Feel free to share your own best frugal travel tips in the comments and be sure to check out Krystal’s beautiful blog after you read her post!
+I’m excited to share with you the wisdom of one of our readers!
+Krystal has some great ideas for frugal family travel that I know you’ll enjoy!
+Feel free to share your own best frugal travel tips in the comments.

 While I love to travel, I’ll be the first to admit sometimes it is a little more challenging with kids.
 Longer car rides are more difficult.
 We need to stop more frequently for “potty” breaks.
 And it takes a little more forethought when it comes to feeding a huge family on the road without spending an arm and a leg.